notesoft/firebird/doc/sql.extensions/README.schemas.md

 ## The SYSTEM schema

 All system schema-bound objects (e.g., `RDB$*` and `MON$*`) are now created in a dedicated schema called `SYSTEM`.
-The `SYSTEM` schema has a default `USAGE` permission granted to `PUBLIC` and is included in the default search path.
+The `SYSTEM` schema has a default `USAGE` permission granted to `PUBLIC` and is automatically included in the search path.
 This ensures backward compatibility with previous Firebird versions.

 While the `SYSTEM` schema allows operations like index creation and manipulation of those indexes, it is otherwise locked for DDL changes.
 Modifying objects within the `SYSTEM` schema through DDL operations is strongly discouraged.